Transloading Vs. Intermodal Shipping: What is the Difference?

 Shipping has changed quite a bit in the last few years.
 It’s no longer just about moving products from one place to another; transport has evolved into an entirely new realm of complexity.

-Today, we will discuss the handling of the merchandise when it comes to a shipment requiring the use of different modes of transportation.
+In this post, we will discuss the handling of the merchandise when it comes to a shipment requiring the use of different modes of transportation.

 What is transloading?